 Problem Solution Error message generated: Make sure gatord is running on your target.
-Enter the following command in the shell of your target: Unable to connect to the gator daemon at <target_address>.</target_address> ps ax grep gatord Please verify that the target is reachable and that you are running gator daemon v17 or later.
-Installation instructions can be found in: streamline/gator/README.md.
-If this command returns no results, gatord is not active.
-Start it by navigating to the directory that contains gatord and entering the following command: If connecting over WiFi, please try again sudo ./gatord & or use a wired connection.
-Try connecting to the target again.
+Enter the following command in the shell of your target: In: Streamline/gator/kEADME.md.
+If connecting over WiFi, please try again or ps ax grep gatord If this command returns no results, gatord is not active.
+Start it by navigating to the directory that contains gatord and entering the following command: sudo ./gatord & Try connecting to the target again.
 If gatord is active and you still receive this error message, disable any firewalls on your host machine that might interfere with communication between host and target.
-Error message generated: Unknown host Make sure that you have correctly entered the name or IP address of the target in the Address field.
-If you have entered a name, try entering an IP address instead.
+Error message generated: Make sure that you have correctly entered the name or IP address of the target in the Enter target details field.
+If you have entered a Unknown host name, try entering an IP address instead.
 When using event-based sampling, Streamline fails to find the PMU.
 The PMU on your hardware might not be correctly configured to allow the processor interrupts necessary for Streamline to use event-based sampling.
 Test on alternate hardware or disable event-based sampling in the Counter Configuration dialog box.

-The target is running a firewall, which prevents Streamline from connecting to gatord.
+Problem Solution The target is running a firewall, which prevents Streamline from connecting to gatord.
 There are several possible ways to resolve this issue: Update the firewall to allow connections to gatord, which defaults to using port 8080.
 Use local captures.
 If the target accepts SSH connections, you can establish an SSH tunnel by using the ssh command on the host.
 For example: ssh <user>@<target> -L 8080:localhost:8080 -N</target></user> In this example, replace <user> with the username to log in as and <target> with the hostname of the target.
-On the target, use localhost as the hostname.</target></user> Note An SSH tunnel requires extra processing on the target.
+On the target, use localhost as the hostname.</target></user> Note: An SSH tunnel requires extra processing on the target.
 Reverse SSH tunnels are also possible by running ssh from the target to the host.
 For example: ssh <user>@<host> -R 8080:localhost:8080 -N</host></user>

-3.2 Troubleshooting gatord issues
+4.2 Troubleshooting gatord issues